Ben Dover: Early days in the music industry

 Using the pseudonym Lindsay Honey (as he "didn't think Simon fitted the bill somehow"), he began working as a session drummer for artists such as Edison Lighthouse and White Plains.
 Honey joined Artful Dodgers who released one single "Here We Go" in 1978 before changing their name to 20th Century Heroes.

-Following a chance meeting in a taxi between the band's guitarist, Paul Jackson. and one time Bay City Rollers bassist Ian Mitchell (who replaced original member Alan Longmuir in 1976, before quitting after seven months), the band (Jackson, Honey and bassist John Jay) agreed to be Mitchell's backing band.
+Following a chance meeting in a taxi between the band's guitarist, Paul Jackson, and one-time Bay City Rollers bassist Ian Mitchell (who replaced original member Alan Longmuir in 1976, before quitting after seven months), the band (Jackson, Honey and bassist John Jay) agreed to be Mitchell's backing band.
 The Ian Mitchell Band was launched in May 1979.
 Although the band were not successful in the UK, they released three studio albums within a single year and toured across Europe and Japan.
 Following the departure of Jackson, the band changed their name to La Rox and reinvented themselves as a glam rock band, with Honey becoming the band's keyboard player.
 The change made little impact on the band's fortunes in the UK, and they split up in 1982.
 Honey, along with the band's second drummer John Towe and guitarist Lea Hart (who had replaced Paul Jackson) scored a minor UK hit, under the name Small Ads, with the one-off single "Small Ads", released in April 1981.

 Honey also worked as a cabaret singer under the pseudonym "Steve Jackson" and briefly reunited with Mitchell to form "Bachelor Of Hearts" who released one album in 1983 to little fanfare (a version of the track "Girls in Jeans" was later used as the outro music on Ben Dover films).

 Early adult film work

-In 1978, broke from his dwindling career as a musician and working as a male stripper using the stage name "Hot Rod" (due to his reported likeness to Rod Stewart at the time), Honey responded to an advertisement for models in The Stage newspaper and met agent Kent William Boulton (1941–2002).
+In 1978, Honey broke from his dwindling career as a musician and working as a male stripper using the stage name "Hot Rod" (due to his reported likeness to Rod Stewart at the time), Honey responded to an advertisement for models in The Stage newspaper and met agent Kent William Boulton (1941–2002).
 Boulton was a college lecturer from Bromley and former Labour Party candidate on the Isle of Wight, who entered the porn business late in life and was renowned for organising "spanking parties".

 Being paid £150 a shoot, Honey started working for Berth Milton Sr, publisher of Private Magazine and other European hardcore porn magazines such as Rodox/Color Climax, a Danish company.
 His first shoot was with a then 17-year-old Eileen Daly, who had gone to see the same agent above a strip club in Soho with her mother.
 Honey was introduced by Boulton to the photographer Lexington Steel and director Mike Freeman.